April 23, 2021

 They act as natural cleansers.
 Also, drink enough water.
 Water is wonderful for the teeth as it boosts the production of saliva and cleanses the teeth as well.

-You can have sugar-free gum, mints and use sugarless toothpaste.
+You can have sugar-free gum, and mints and use sugarless toothpaste.
 They contain xylitol which tastes sweet but does not promote bacteria growth in the mouth.

 In fact, it retards their growth.
 As long as you don’t go overboard with xylitol, it is a very good alternative as a sweetener that is not bad for teeth.